 In 1875, William Hulbert, owner of the Chicago White Stockings, founded the National League of Professional Baseball Clubs (the "National League") in an effort to improve the generally poor image of professional baseball.
 Most of the top NAPBBP teams, including the Athletics, would defect to the National League in 1876, but not before Hulbert convinced several of Boston's biggest stars, including Spalding, Ross Barnes, Deacon White, and Cal McVey, and Philadelphia's Cap Anson and Bob Addy, to play for Chicago.
 The founding of the National League proved disastrous for the Athletics, who finished in second to last place and were expelled from the league in 1876 for failing to play their final away games due to financial distress.
 The organization would disband after the season's end.

 The Athletic's demise allowed the 36-year old Reach to concentrate his efforts on his sporting goods business.
-He took on Albert C. Johnston as a partner in 1876 and renamed the business to Reach & Johnston.
+He took on Albert C. Johnston as a partner in 1876 and briefly renamed the business to Reach & Johnston.